Gage-Technologies/gigo-documentation/extension/tutorial_creator/extension_tutorial_creator_5.md

 # Tutorial Creator
 >#### Providing Better Projects

-The Gigo Extension provides a comprehensive way to improve projects for other users by allowing them to create tutorials within their workspace.
+The Gigo Extension provides a comprehensive way to improve projects for other users by allowing them to create tutorials within their DevSpace.

 </br>